james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 The [Handshake Mail Server](https://github.com/james-stevens/handshake-mailserver) application is the container behind the free Handshake mail service at [ShakeTheMail.net](https://ShakeTheMail.net).

-It's a little more complex to use than the Full Node or Simpple Resolver, as it needs a Handshake-aware DNS resolver service to be able to operate and you will need an SSL Certificate to support the TLS services.
+It's a little more complex to use than the Full Node or Simple Resolver, as it needs a Handshake-aware DNS resolver service to be able to operate and you will need an SSL Certificate to support the TLS services.

 If you do not have a certificate, it will make one using a private certificate authority, so users